dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 - Custom assistants: assistants created by Dust or builders from your company workspace to answer specific use cases.
 Custom assistants can be augmented with retrieval or see their instructions customized.
   Custom assistants can be used for completing specific tasks defined by Dust or the builders.
 Dust created custom assistants like @notion or @slack to help you interact directly with your Notion or Slack synchronized documents.
 Builders at your company can also create custom assistants to help you complete many tasks like improving SQL queries, supporting the customer success team, giving feedback on UX writing content, or writing specific memos or reports.

-To illustrate, while @dust handles organizational questions, @helper provides Dust support, @slack searches Slack, and @gpt4/@claude offer direct large language model access.
+To illustrate, while @dust handles organizational questions, @help provides Dust support, @slack searches Slack, and @gpt4/@claude offer direct large language model access.
 Multiple assistants can be leveraged concurrently to tackle varied tasks.

 ### Conversation